Promotion and Tenure

 - Turk Rhen, Professor, Department of Biology

-- Amebu Seddoh, Professor, Department of Communication Science & Disorders
+- Amebu Seddoh, Professor, Department of Communication Sciences & Disorders

 - Paul Sum, Professor, Department of Political Science & Public Administration